 (1) during the fall and spring semesters for events occurring during or between those semesters

 (2) during the spring semester for events occurring during the summer requiring payment before the end of the fiscal year (June 30th)

 (3) during the summer semester as outlined in Title III, Section 306 of this Financial Path.

 (G) Funding is not permissible for events which satisfy graduation or course requirements.

-(H) Organizations may apply only once per event.
+(I) Organizations and university programs may apply only once per event.

 (1) Should two (2) or more organizations be collaborating on an event, the organizations may –